Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 • Either pay now or pay later if there is tax due.
 Nevertheless, it is advisable to go for “Pay now”.

-• After successful payment, click back to return filing.
+• After successful payment, click back to return to filing.

 • On the preview and submit your return page, confirm the details and click Preview.